otobin/practice/README.md

-Thie is my file.
+# About me

-This is my first repository and commit.
+This is my about me project.
+It's not EVERYTHING about me but it's a start.